 So they're helpful diagnostic tools, but they also help business leaders to come up with an organizational strategy that will best deliver on business goals.

-For example, strategic workforce planning can identify what new roles would add the most value to the business, the talent supply for those roles in the labor market, and current high value staff that contribute most to organizational success.
+In essence, strategic workforce planning can identify what new roles would add the most value to the business, the talent supply for those roles in the labor market, and current high value staff that contribute most to organizational success.

 For example, tools used for workforce planning make the most important metrics visible, and generate real time reports on demand.
 Spreadsheets are much less engaging, take longer to update, and ultimately make strategic workforce planning much harder.